-I was hesitating if to post this recipe due to it’s simplicity, but then I remembered that sometimes, the simplest, most basic of recipes are the hardest to find out there in the Wild Wild West (oh, wait, is that the World Wide Web?).
+I was hesitating if to post this recipe due to it’s simplicity, but then I remembered that sometimes, the simplest, most basic of recipes are the hardest to find out there in the World Wide Web.
 No fancy duck confit here folks.
 Bruschetta is a great way to use up leftover bread and look sophisticated all at the same time.

 I added olives, lemon zest and green onions to my Bruschetta mix because I am a flavor freak and cannot pass on the opportunity to crank it up.
 If you are a purist, please ignore my additions improvements and proceed to top your bruschettas with nothing but plain ol’tomatoes.

 This mix is enough to top about a half of a stale loaf.
 I sliced mine into thin half slices, then toasted them, then topped them.
 They disappeared so quickly that my poor husband (aka grill master) didn’t have a chance to pop one in his mouth.
 But don’t feel too sorry for him, rest assured that he and that plateful of Caribou and Moose meat he was munching grilling, enjoyed their close proximity to the maximum.

 Try and use your best ingredients here.
 The taste of this dish rises and falls on their quality.
 So dig out your best kalamata olives, your expensive olive oil and use fresh garlic and ground black pepper.
 It will be worth it once these will explode in your mouth.

 1/2 cup good black olives, like kalamata, pitted and halved

 1/2 cup good green olives, pitted and halved

 1 tsp dry italian herb mix (substitute oregano if you don’t have any on hand)